Mumps is a viral infection causing swelling of the salivary glands. It is spread through contact with an infected person’s saliva.

 What is mumps?

-Mumps is a viral infection causing swelling of the salivary glands in the cheeks and neck.
+Mumps is a viral infection that causes swelling of the salivary glands in the cheeks and neck.

 How is mumps spread?

-Mumps is spread through spit (salivary) droplets in the air when an infected person breathes, coughs, or sneezes.
-You can become infected when you breathe in the saliva droplets or touch objects contaminated with the virus.
+Mumps is spread through saliva droplets in the air when an infected person breathes, coughs or sneezes.
+You can become infected by breathing in these droplets or by touching objects contaminated with the virus.
 It is best to avoid sharing food or drinks with an infected person.

 What are the symptoms of mumps?

-Symptoms typically occur two to three weeks after you have been exposed to the virus.
-Common symptoms include:
+Symptoms typically occur two to three weeks after exposure to the virus.
+Common symptoms include

-- Swelling of salivary glands in the cheeks and neck
+- swelling of the salivary glands in the cheeks and neck

 What are the risks of mumps?